davidmyersdev/vite-plugin-node-polyfills/README.md

 export default defineConfig({
   plugins: [
     nodePolyfills({
+      // To add only specific polyfills, add them here.
+If no option is passed, adds all polyfills
+      include: ['path']
       // To exclude specific polyfills, add them to this list.
+Note: if include is provided, this has no effect
       exclude: [
         'fs', // Excludes the polyfill for `fs` and `node:fs`.
       ],